 As a general rule, cleanse tone, use vitamin C serum, and then moisturize.

-Although discomfort is unlikely, a patch test should always be performed prior to complete administration.
+Although discomfort is unlikely, a patch test should always be performed before complete administration.
 This is the only method to see how the serum will affect your skin.

 If your skin is very sensitive, stay away from products containing L-ascorbic acid.